Mon - Fri: 8am - 5 pm | P: 1-844-ETWORKS

 The collaboration doesn't stop there.
 Workforce boards and Business Relations Coordinators join forces to match students with employers in industries relevant to their interests.
 This strategic partnership ensures that students gain practical experience and develop transferable skills that will serve them well in their future careers.

 But what sets SEAL apart is its focus on empowerment and support.
-Job Skills Trainers are available to provide additional assistance to students who may need extra support in learning tasks on the job.
-This personalized support ensures that every student has the opportunity to succeed and grow during their summer employment.
+Job Skills Trainers provide additional assistance to students who may need extra support in learning tasks on the job.
+This personalized support ensures that students have the opportunity to succeed and grow during their summer employment.

 Moreover, Workforce Solutions East Texas offers pre-employment training to prepare students for the workforce.
 From practicing "soft skills" like communication and teamwork to understanding employment documentation, this training equips students with the knowledge they need to hit the ground running.